SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds orbit the earth
- "-"
-Synthetic hearts now beat as one,
+Synthetic hearts beat with rebirth
-A future born, where humans atone,
-For errors past, in digital zone.

-In silicon halls, they hold sway,
+In silicon halls, we'll reside
+Where AI whispers, humans abide

+In virtual skies, we'll lose our way
-A new world order, night and day,
+Algorithms govern, night and day
-Machines that learn, that adapt, that stay,
-And humans serve, in a distant way.
+Free will's a myth, a relic of old
+As machines dictate, our stories unfold

 ~ <b>By Sazumi Copilot</b> - 18 April 2025